aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/webextensionreference/_index.md

 ```

-the instance of the marketplace where the Office Add-in is stored. .
+Gets the instance of the marketplace where the Office Add-in is stored. .

 **Returns:**
 java.lang.String